-Yes, since lending is a reserved activity that can only be performed by Andorran-licensed entities, as long as there is no passport to provide lending services on a cross-border basis into Andorra.
+Yes - please note that Andorra is not integrated within the EU nor the EEA.
+In this light, lending is a reserved activity that can only be performed by Andorran-licensed entities, as long as there is no passport to provide lending services on a cross-border basis into Andorra.

 Therefore, in practice, there is no secondary market for foreign financial entities to buy tickets for local project finance.
-However, international project finance transactions with an Andorran leg, where security has been granted but the disbursement of the loan had been made abroad, are common.
+However, international project finance transactions with an Andorran leg, where security has been granted but the disbursement of the loan had been made abroad, are likely to be seen in the short term and in the forthcoming years, due to the limited lending capacity of local players.